About the I-40/I-440 Rebuild

 Long-term work is underway to rebuild an 11.5-mile stretch of I-40/I-440 in southern Raleigh that is in need of repair as the result of both crumbling asphalt and heavy traffic.

-The Fortify I-40/I-440 Rebuild project – set to be complete in late 2016 – is part of a 10-year plan to strengthen North Carolina’s roadways and alleviate traffic congestion in the Triangle.
+The Fortify I-40/I-440 Rebuild project – set to be complete in spring 2017 – is part of a 10-year plan to strengthen North Carolina’s roadways and alleviate traffic congestion in the Triangle.

 The Fortify project includes these major improvements: